hmer101/6_4132_arm_planning/README.md

 - Adding ability to deal with negative goals and negative preconditions of actions as our problem formulation contains

+- Finding position of handle and position to move robot base to.
+"Hardcoded" these locations relative to drawer center.
+- No collision checking when base is moved - movement function and goal position designed for the kitchen such that no collisions will occur

 ### Current Issues
 - FF_Planner gives strange results in blocksworld pb4 - oscillates between pickup and putdown
 - FF doesn't order by helpful actions (implemented but not used)